fabacab/wp-seedbank/readme.txt

 == Description ==

 Add a seedbank (or seed library) to your WordPress-powered website.
 Registered users can post seed offers and requests (called "seed exchange posts") for others to search, making it easier to swap seeds and grow your community.
+Try the [live demo](http://wordpress-seedbank-plugin.cyberbusking.org/) yourself.

 Some key Features include: